syahrizaldev/syahrizaldev/README.md

   </a>
 </p>

-Web Design & Development Enthusiasts from Indonesia who specializes in Front-End Development.
-Interested in learning how to building interactive, dynamic, user-friendly, and fully-responsive Websites.
+Web Development Enthusiasts from Indonesia who specializes mostly in Front-End Development.
+Interested in learning how to building interactive, dynamic, and user-friendly Websites.
 I focus on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, and writing clean **JavaScript** code.

-Currently focused on learning & practicing some of technologies like **NodeJS, VueJS, ReactJS, GraphQL, and MongoDB** to increase my Web skills and to understand properly how to building more powerful Websites.
+Currently focused in learning & practice some of technologies like **NodeJS, VueJS, ReactJS, GraphQL, and MongoDB** to increase my skills and to understand properly how to building more powerful Websites.
+Thank you and nice to meet you.

-When I'm not coding, I like listening to music, or you will find me outdoor.
-I like being out in the open that's going for walks or runs while looking for some inspiration.
-Thanks and nice to meet you.

 ### GitHub Stats: